Akshitaj25/COUT_the-social-for-queer/README.md

 # COUT
 Tech Stack:

-Frontend – html, css
-Basic backend
+HTML, CSS, JS, BOOTSTRAP

 Ideation:
 TRACK – LGBTQ open innovation

 A website to introduce job opportunities for LGBTQ people.
 That would include various spheres – education, health, sex-ed, fashion, arts, music and writing (blogs and articles).
 We aim to connect those seeking opportunities with the ones who can provide these.